joshwh11/pi_project/README.md

    Template.
 You have to save and then reclick the template for the save to go through, then you can use the "test" button.

    GitHub has a limit for requests for each user, so make sure to turn off the app when you are not using it.

+   ledtest.py can be used to reset the LEDs when needed.